Programming on Cape Town TV

-If a proposal is approved, programme partners are first provided with a Conditional Broadcast Agreement that enables them to raise sponsorship finance from commercial, NGO or government funders.
-Once the finance is in place and production can begin, CTV then enters into a Broadcast Contract with the producer or producing organisation.
+If a proposal is approved, programme partners are first provided with a Letter of Intent to Broadcast that enables them to raise sponsorship finance from commercial, NGO or government funders.
+Once the finance is in place and production can begin, Cape Town TV then enters into a Broadcast Contract with the producer or producing organisation.

-- The content is appropriate to CTV as a local channel serving the interests of the people of Cape Town.
-CTV’s editorial focus is on people, events, issues pertaining to Cape Town and its surrounding areas.
-No proposals dealing with matters pertaining to areas outside of Cape Town will be entertained; for example we would not accept a programme covering events in Johannesburg.
+- The content is appropriate to Cape Town TV as a local channel serving the interests of the people of Cape Town.
+The channel’s editorial focus is on people, events, issues pertaining to Cape Town and its surrounding areas.
+However the channel does accept content from all over South Africa covering generic topics that are not place-bound to areas outside of Cape Town.

-- The content is in line with CTV’s values as a community channel.
+- The content is in line with Cape Town TV’s values as a community channel.
 These include human rights, freedom of expression, democracy, social justice, developing creativity and local talent.
-We would not consider programmes that reinforce negative stereotypes such as viewing women as sex objects, or which present social groups such as gay people or immigrants in a negative light.
+We would not consider programmes that reinforce negative stereotypes.

 - The capacity of the producer.
 Independent productions require producers with sufficient experience and ability to make the programme themselves and to source the necessary finance.
 It helps if a producer has access to relevant networks and in-depth knowledge of the field which they are covering.
 Business skills are essential for dealing with sponsorships where companies provide money for production in return for publicity/marketing exposure.

-- If you’re new to the production field and want to develop your skills as a producer or presenter you can submit your idea to programming[at]capetowntv.org and we will consider developing your show as an in-house production (this applies to talk shows only).
+- If you’re new to the production field and want to develop your skills as a producer or presenter you can submit your idea with the Application Form and we will consider developing your show as an in-house production (this applies to studio-based talk shows only).

 - Duplication of programmes.
-CTV cannot air programmes which are similar to existing programmes even if such programmes are still in development.
-If another producer who has submitted a similar idea to yours fails to develop their concept into a programme after a specifid period of time foloowing approval, then their rights to the concept fall away and another producer will be given the opportunity to develop his/her concept.
+Cape Town TV cannot air programmes which are similar to existing programmes even if such programmes are still in development.
+If another producer who has submitted a similar idea to yours fails to develop their concept into a programme after a specified period of time following approval, then their rights to the concept fall away and another producer will be given the opportunity to develop his/her concept.